Europe inflation slips to 5.5% — but that won’t stop central bank rate hikes

 Energy and wheat prices have subsided to pre-war levels and supply chain problems have eased, but inflation has kept snaking through other parts of the economy.

-Companies selling services instead of goods — a huge swath of the economy including everything from office cleaning to haircuts to medical care — have raised their prices.
+Companies providing services instead of goods — a huge swath of the economy including everything from office cleaning to haircuts and medical care — have raised their prices.
 Hotels and airlines are charging summer travelers more, and workers are pressing for pay raises to make up for their lost purchasing power.

 The European Central Bank — along with its peers around the world — has been rapidly raising interest rates, the chief medicine against inflation.
-Increases in the ECB’s benchmark rate make it more expensive for people to borrow to buy homes and cars and businesses to acquire new office buildings and factory equipment.
+Increases in the ECB’s benchmark rate make it more expensive for people to borrow to buy homes and cars and for businesses to acquire new office buildings and factory equipment.
 That reduces demand, working to drop price levels.

 One obvious impact has been in housing, with prices starting to fall after a yearslong rally across Europe as homebuyers avoid asking for mortgages.
 Those who have to refinance their home loans also are facing the prospect of paying thousands more than they used to.